prithvijj/goals-2025/README.md

 - [ ] Read 12 books (tech related).
 Will update this README with the books I've read
   - [ ] Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
   - [ ] The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change
+  - [ ] PostgreSQL Query Optimization: The Ultimate Guide to Building Efficient Queries
 - [x] Creating 10 different usages of `Redis` + `Go` to learn about it, that uses Docker, available in a single repo [Available here](https://github.com/prithvijj/learning-redis)
 - [ ] TODO